sara-sabr/ITStrategy/_pages/en/strategy-alternate-model.md

 This may work when the future is predictable, but not when it is complex and uncertain.

 This complexity and uncertainty warrants organizations to move towards a more empirical cycle of trying, observing, and correcting.
-It is not just the execution phase of a project that needs to be reviewed, it’s the relationship ESDC has with the use of technology and the interactions between IT teams that needs to be looked into.
+It is not just the execution phase of a project that needs to be reviewed, it's the relationship ESDC has with the use of technology and the interactions between IT teams that needs to be looked into.

 Making such drastic changes to a large organization is naturally difficult given the criticality of ESDC services and the amount of teams involved.
 The strategy herein is meant to offer an alternate solution delivery model that can work in parallel with the existing one, as a means to build confidence in its success through empirical evidence.